-The new coalition agreement rocked the boat in the Netherlands.
-Especially the alleged abolishment of the dividend withholding tax made a wave by which government Rutte III hopes to attract more international entrepreneurs to the Netherlands.
+The new coalition agreement has really rocked the boat in the Netherlands.
+Particularly the proposed abolition of the dividend withholding tax made a wave, by which the government Rutte III hopes to attract more international entrepreneurs to the Netherlands.
 Even the renowned tv-host Lubach discussed the country’s international appeal in his show Zondag met Lubach, using our own DTS-page on European tax rates as an illustration.
-Whether or not the final ruling of the First Chamber might put the people at ease, remains yet to be seen.
+Whether or not the final ruling of the First Chamber puts the people at ease, remains yet to be seen.

-It seems that with changes ahead, Rutte III mainly has the benefit of the working population in mind.
-This benefit is not restricted to the working Dutch people, but to foreign entrepreneurs as well.
-The latter is not only illustrated by a drop in the corporate tax rate (which will be 21% instead of 25%), but also by discarding the dividend withholding tax.
+It seems that, with the mooted changes, Rutte III is mostly thinking of the well-being of the working population.
+These benefits are not merely restricted to the working Dutch people, but extended to foreign entrepreneurs as well.
+This is illustrated by a drop in the corporate tax rate (which will be 21% instead of 25%), and by the discarding of the dividend withholding tax.

-As the Netherlands currently levy 15% over dividends, the new Dutch government is of the opinion that their country does not make international entrepreneurs’ list of favorite countries to settle their business in.
-Second, regarding the tax on dividends, the Netherlands do not apply one and the same regime for both Dutch and foreign shareholders.
+As the Netherlands currently levies 15% on dividends, the new Dutch government is of the opinion that its country does not figure highly international entrepreneurs’ list of favorite countries in which to set up their business.
+Furthermore, regarding the tax on dividends, the Netherlands does not apply a one-size-fits-all regime for both Dutch and foreign shareholders.
 Therefore, the regime doesn’t meet the principle of free movement of capital within the EU.
-Thirdly, dividend withholding tax is seen as a burden in the Netherlands as well, since it involves a great deal of administration.
+On top of this, dividend withholding tax is also seen as a burden in the Netherlands as well, since it involves a great deal of administration.

-Hence, Rutte III’s Tax Plan includes a revision of the dividend withholding tax.
+Hence, Rutte III’s Tax Plan to revise the dividend withholding tax.
 When the Dutch Cabinet announced the Tax Plan, the news that the tax on dividends would be abolished altogether, costing the government no less than 1.4 million euros, rapidly got around.
-Yet, even Rutte III has not got such drastic measurements in mind.
-Instead of completely discarding the current dividend withholding tax, the government plans some profound alterations.
+Yet, in reality, even Rutte III does not have such drastic measurements in mind.
+Instead of completely discarding the current dividend withholding tax, the government is merely planning some significant alterations.

-On the one hand, the Rutte III speaks of dismissing the dividend withholding tax by 2019, except for the withholding tax on outgoing royalty and interest streams to low tax jurisdictions.
-In addition, situations of abuse will also be met with withholding tax.
+On the one hand, the Rutte III speaks of dismissing the dividend withholding tax by 2019, except for the withholding tax on royalty and interest flows to low-tax jurisdictions.
+In addition, where abuse is taken place will be met with withholding tax.

 On the other hand, several tax plans concerning the withholding obligation and exemption, entail the existence of the dividend withholding tax.
 In particular, the preservation of these taxes is assumed by the following changes to the current system, proposed by the current government.

-The revenue of these freely tradable membership rights include the interest on deposits, distributions of profits and remunerations for the holding corporation’s capital provided by its members.
+The revenue of these freely-tradeable membership rights includes the interest on deposits, distributions of profits and remunerations for the holding corporation’s capital provided by its members.